- THE MAGAZINE

 The size and scope of the study dictates that only a fraction of the study can be reproduced here; see the "ICS Market Study" box at the end of the feature for more information.

-Slide-in truckmount configurations are far and away the most popular with those responding, at 80 percent, while direct-drive or PTO designs made up 30 percent (multiple responses were allowed, as many respondents operate more than one machine).
-Study respondents operate their truckmounts an average of 1,000 hours a year.
-Almost 40 percent expect their truckmount to log between 5,000 and 9,999 hours, however, before needing to be replaced.
-Twenty-five percent expect more than 10,000 hours out of their machine before replacement is necessary.
+Slide-in truckmount configurations are still the most popular with those responding, at 72 percent, while direct-drive or PTO designs make up 36 percent (multiple responses were allowed, as many respondents operate more than one machine).
+Study respondents reported operating their truckmounts an average of 1,147 hours a year.
+Thirty-seven percent expect their truckmount to log between 5,000 and 9,999 hours before needing to be replaced, while 34 percent expect 10,000 hours or more out of their machine before replacement is necessary.

-Heat exchange is cited as the primary heating method by 72 percent of those responding, with propane and fuel heating making up another 23 percent (Chart 2).
-Almost 45 percent of those responding operate their truckmount at average temperatures between 210 degrees and 220 degrees; only 21 percent operate their machines at an average temperature above 220 degrees.
+Heat exchange is cited as the primary heating method by 75 percent of those responding, with propane and fuel-oil heating making up less than 20 percent (Chart 2).
+More than 42 percent of those responding operate their truckmount at temperatures averaging between 210 degrees and 220 degrees; 28 percent, a 33 percent increase from the 2003 study, claim to operate their machines at an average temperature above 220 degrees.

-Fewer than 10 percent of respondents claim to use a secondary heat source; of those, 42 percent use propane, 5 percent use fuel oil, and 53 percent claim various other sources, including diesel, hot water and blower exhaust.
+Less than 14 percent of respondents claim to use a secondary heat source; of those, 41 percent use propane, 22 percent use fuel oil, and 37 percent claim various other sources, including diesel, hot water, blower exhaust, etc.

-One is the magic number, as far as wands are concerned.
-More than 70 percent of those responding claim to use only one wand (Chart 4).
-Of those operating with more than one wand, 98 percent of the time they are using two; three or more rarely make an appearance.
+One is the still the magic number as far as wands are concerned, but dual-wand usage is increasing.
+More than 67 percent of those responding claim to use only one wand (Chart 4).
+Of those operating with more than one wand, 100 percent of the time they are using two.

 The best way to improve the relationship between a manufacturer and an end-user, in any area, is for each to better understand the other.
 The ICS Market Study series is opening doors to allow just that.